Sarah Platt: 2015–present

 In February 2020, Sarah marries Adam Barlow (Sam Robertson).
 In April 2023, she begins an affair with Damon Hay (Ciarán Griffiths) as Adam himself divorces from Sarah in 2024.
+In June 2026, it is revealed that Sarah was responsible for the murder of Theo Silverton (James Cartwright).

 Reception

 Sarah's underage pregnancy storyline was praised by the UK government, when public health minister Yvette Cooper said the show should be applauded for raising the issue in front of a mass audience.

 For her portrayal of Sarah, O'Brien was nominated in the category of Most Popular Newcomer at the National Television Awards in 2000.
 She was nominated for Best Actress at the 2005 British Soap Awards.
 O'Brien was also nominated for Best Actress at the 2016 Inside Soap Awards.
 Her portrayal of Sarah in her psychosis storyline earned her the award for Best Performance in a Continuing Drama at the RTS North West Awards 2016.
 O'Brien stated that she was "proud" to win the award, with her colleague Jane Danson, who was also nominated for the award, congratulating her on the win.
+O'Brien was also longlisted for "Best Actress" at the 2026 Inside Soap Awards.